Count Andrew Ciechanowiecki: Academic pursuits

-Activities in the West
+Activities in Western Europe

 After a 3-month stay in Great Britain, he spent another six months in the United States, visiting museums and lecturing on Polish culture.
 He had offers of work and further scholarships, but he decided to return to Europe, where in the autumn of 1959 he enrolled at the University of Tübingen to prepare a further doctoral thesis, on a new topic, and for which he had fortunately taken most of the materials with him from Kraków.
 At the same time, he taught Polish Culture for two semesters and was a lecturer in Polish.
 A doctorate in philosophy (magna cum laude) was conferred on him at the University of Tübingen in July 1960.
 His dissertation Michał Kazimierz Ogiński und sein Musenhof zu Słonim was published in German in 1961.
 As a recognised work of reference, it was also translated into Belarusian in two editions (1993 and 2006).
 He later spent a few months in Portugal on a Gulbenkian Foundation scholarship, the results of which were articles on Portuguese furniture.